leoarthurwall/leoarthurwall/README.md

 ### 👋 **Hi, I’m Leo.**

-:computer: I’m a junior UX/UI Designer and Full Stack Developer.
+:computer: I’m a Frontend Developer.

 :man_student: I’m a School of Code graduate in Full Stack Development & a Bath Spa University graduate in Creative Computing.